antizwiebel/SmartPlantPot_iOS/README.md

 ## Documentation

-Head over to the wiki page for more information: https://github.com/Snuu101/Smart-Plant-Pot.
+Check out the wiki page if you need more information or want to know more about our project: https://github.com/Snuu101/Smart-Plant-Pot.

 ## Software Versions